Data4Democracy/metadata-for-democracy/README.md

 * A datastore for keeping information about the projects.
 * A script for retrieving and storing a snapshot for the project data.
-* A service that listens for github changes and updates the dataset.
+* A web hook that listens for github changes and updates the dataset.
 * An API endpoint for querying the dataset.

 ## Technologies